 Although, if you follow a few simple steps, it may be possible to move towards something that firstly gives you a straightforward way of tracking a project’s finance journey (lifecycle).
 Which at the end of the day, may not be a true ROI or NPV but will be understood by an investment committee, heads of departments, general managers and project managers.
 This is especially important for PMOs who can help drive significant value with this information and mitigate risks around budgets.

 Within our experience working with several Tier 1 and Tier 2 organisations, across a number of industries, through trial and error.
-These are the foundation principles for success in project finance management:

 Start with a good foundation.
 Then everything can be rolled up into one single slide for presentation purposes, no more than 20-30 words as foot notes.
 Resort to simple tables that are sensibly laid out.
 This may require circulating draft proposals with key stakeholders including your organisation’s corporate finance group/department.